nielsthaumann/sca/README.md

 </p>
 </br>
 Suppose some news breaks in the megacity.
 The exact time news reaches an individual is uncertain, but the arrival time varies systematically around a predicted time. </br>
-    Similarly, the images below show white flashes at variable times of arrival during the influx of Ca2+ ions after 'spike' potentials have pushed out Na+ ions of the neuronal cell bodies.
-The 'spike' potentials and the influx of Ca2+ ions are a part of the electrochemical signaling cascade that triggers post-synaptic potentials.
-The post-synaptic potentials are the main contributors to the evoked responses measured with MEG/EEG:
+    Similarly, the images below show white flashes at variable times of arrival during the influx of Ca2+ ions after 'spike' potentials have pushed out Na+ ions of the neuronal cell bodies:
 <br></br>

 ![CaImAn Calcium Imaging Analysis 3-4](https://github.com/user-attachments/assets/0851bfa7-91fe-4fef-aa96-61e5eebda7a3)